GGbb2046/Class-Notes/Class10/README.md

 * -f type of output file format (in this case, html)

 After this is finished, you will find an outresults.html in this folder.
 This file contains all the security issues detected by bandit.
-You can view this output in a webbrowser (by opening the file using a webbrowser) or vscode.
+You can view this output in a web-browser (by opening the file using a web-browser) or vscode.

 You'll notice there are two measures of issues: Severity, and Confidence about the finding.